yuharsenergi/libcsvr/README.md

 ## Developer's Note

 Hi !
 Thank you for visiting.
-I havent't added any release yet cause I am currently working in this project by now.
+I haven't added any release yet cause I am currently working in this project by now.
 But feel free to learn, and test this library.

 ## Compilation Guide